iegomez/mosquitto-go-auth/README.md

 auth_opt_mysql_allow_native_passwords true
 ```

 Finally, placeholders for mysql differ from those of postgres, changing from $1, $2, etc., to simply ?.
-So, following the postgres examples, same queries for mysql would look like these:
+These are some **example** queries for `mysql`:

 User query: